Gravebot/Gravebot/README.md

 ## Contribute

-Want to contribute yourself to Gravesbot?
+Want to contribute yourself to Gravebot?
 That's great!
 Be sure to check out the [CONTRIBUTE.md](CONTRIBUTE.md) doc for more information on how.

 ## Commands
 #### Help: